History of Stonyhurst College: 1794–1980s

 When Clifford and his fellow pupils of Liège first arrived at Stonyhurst Hall, the buildings were in an extremely bad state of disrepair, and a temporary structure was built next to the east wing to house the boys.
 This "temporary" building still exists, and is known as Shirk.

 A number of other buildings were added in the early 19th century, including the new church of St Peter's, in the Gothic style of the chapel at King's College, Cambridge.

 By the 1880s new building works began on the school, including removal of the grand stairs in the quad and subsequently the west wing.
 The temporary structures of 'Shirk' and the new west wing served the school well, but by late 19th century it needed to expand again and work was started on the south front, including the building of the Boys Chapel and the Academy Room.
 The south front took a considerable amount of time to build, because much of the land was swamp, resulting in the need for deeper foundations, which also created extra space.
 The work began in 1876 to replace the Old Playground front of 1809; the total cost of the construction (minus architect's fees) was £123,205.5s.6d. (less than the cost of refurbishing the dormitories in the same building 130 years later).

 Stonyhurst was notable for its scientific activities, including the meteorological records of the Observatory (built in 1838).
 The school also prided itself on producing gentlemen philosophers: philosophers was the term used for students pursuing a course of education above secondary level at a time when Catholics were forbidden from attending Oxford or Cambridge both by English law and also by a Papal prohibition.
 Gas lighting was another early technological innovation at the school during this period, and the school had its own power station.

 From the 1960s onwards, the Stonyhurst went through a number of changes, partly reflecting those in the Catholic Church after the Second Vatican Council, but also attributable in part to the growing secular tone of British society.
 The number of Jesuit instructors fell steadily, reflecting the changed priorities of Catholic religious orders and the dwindling numbers of the English Jesuit province.
 These changes led to the closing of another Jesuit boys' public school, Beaumont College, in 1966; Beaumont and Stonyhurst amalgamated.
 With the addition of these new pupils, Stonyhurst had to expand again and the New Wing was built beside the wing erected in the 1800s to house the Arundell Library.

-The former preparatory school to Beaumont College, St John's Beaumont continues to send a significant number of its leavers to Stonyhurst.
+The former preparatory school to Beaumont College, St John's Beaumont School continues to send a significant number of its leavers to Stonyhurst.